mithril-security/blindai/README.md

 - Our solution aims to be modular but we have yet to incorporate tools for generic pre/post processing.
 Specific pipelines can be covered but will require additional handwork for now.
 - We do not cover training and federated learning yet, but if this feature interests you do not hesitate to show your interest through the [roadmap](https://blog.mithrilsecurity.io/our-roadmap-at-mithril-security/) or [Discord](https://discord.gg/TxEHagpWd4) channel.
 - The examples we provide are simple, and do not take into account complex mechanisms such as secure storage of confidential data with sealing keys, advanced scheduler for inference requests, or complex key management scenarios.
 If your use case involves more than what we show, do not hesitate to **contact us** for more information.

+## Current hardware support

+Our solution currently leverages Intel SGX enclaves to protect data.

+If you want to deploy our solution with real hardware protection and not only simulation, you can either deploy it on premise with the right hardware specs, or rent a machine adapted for Confidential Computing in the Cloud.

+You can go to [Azure Confidential Computing VMs to try](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-computing-enclaves), with our [guides available here](https://docs.mithrilsecurity.io/getting-started/cloud-deployment) for deployment on DCsv2 and DCsv3.

+## What next

+We intend to cover AMD SEV and Nitro Enclave in the future, which would make our solution available on GCP and AWS.

+While we only cover deployment for now, we will start working on covering more complex pre/post processing pipelines inside enclaves, and training with Nvidia secure GPUs.
+More information about our roadmap can be found [here](https://blog.mithrilsecurity.io/our-roadmap-at-mithril-security/).

 ## Telemetry